rezacsedu/LLM_knowledge_graphas_based_apps/README.md

-# LLM_KGs_
+# LLMs for building KGs, NLP application development, and QA systems
-Topy projects around using LLM, KGs, LangChain.
+Toy projects for using LLMs and LangChain for building KGs, NLP application development, and QA systems.